 Western Digital (WDC) Outpaces Stock Market Gains: What You Should Know

-Prior to today's trading, shares of the maker of hard drives for businesses and personal computers had lost 4.23% over the past month.
-This has lagged the Computer and Technology sector's loss of 0.72% and the S&P 500's loss of 1.07% in that time.
+Coming into today, shares of the maker of hard drives for businesses and personal computers had lost 10.84% in the past month.
+In that same time, the Computer and Technology sector lost 2.58%, while the S&P 500 lost 2.74%.

-Investors will be hoping for strength from WDC as it approaches its next earnings release.
-The company is expected to report EPS of $0.27, down 91.12% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $3.90 billion, down 22.39% from the year-ago period.
+WDC will be looking to display strength as it nears its next earnings release.
+On that day, WDC is projected to report earnings of $0.27 per share, which would represent a year-over-year decline of 91.12%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $3.90 billion, down 22.39% from the year-ago period.

 Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $3.04 per share and revenue of $16.56 billion.
 These totals would mark changes of -37.19% and -0.06%, respectively, from last year.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-WDC currently has a Zacks Rank of #3 (Hold).
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+WDC is currently a Zacks Rank #3 (Hold).

-Also, we should mention that WDC has a PEG ratio of 9.34.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-WDC's industry had an average PEG ratio of 3.62 as of yesterday's close.
+Investors should also note that WDC has a PEG ratio of 9.13 right now.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+The Computer- Storage Devices was holding an average PEG ratio of 3.61 at yesterday's closing price.

 The Computer- Storage Devices industry is part of the Computer and Technology sector.
-This group has a Zacks Industry Rank of 27, putting it in the top 11% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 46, which puts it in the top 19% of all 250+ industries.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.